 William K. Lieberman is the current Vice Chairman of the Commission and he was appointed to serve as a Commissioner on July 1, 2010.
 Mr. Lieberman previously served as Chairman of the Commission from January 2011 until January 28, 2015.
 Mr. Lieberman has been President of The Lieberman Companies, an insurance and pension provider, since 2003.
 He serves on the board of AMPCO Pittsburgh.
 A graduate of The Pennsylvania State University, he is a University of Pittsburgh Trustee and former Chairman of the Manchester-Bidwell Corp., Pittsburgh, Pennsylvania.
-His term expired on July 1, 2014, but he continues to serve as a Commissioner for an indefinite term and he was reappointed to serve as a Commissioner in January 2015 and is currently awaiting a Senate confirmation hearing.
+His term expired on July 1, 2014, but he continues to serve as a Commissioner for an indefinite term and he was reappointed to serve as a Commissioner in January 2015.
+Mr. Lieberman received a unanimous recommendation for confirmation by the Senate Transportation Committee on April 21, 2015 and was confirmed on May 4, 2015 by the Senate.